davitomix/sample_app/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial sample application :rocket:

-This is the sample application for
+A Twitter Clone app: Some of the core features of the platform – users, profiles, “following”, posts, and news feed.
+I also implement sign-in, password reset and account activation.
-[*Ruby on Rails Tutorial:
+This app was made following the sample application for [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).